 We solve this issue by interpolating the viewer height and distance per-vertex.
 We pass the nearest two tracked viewer positions to the vertex shader.
 Each viewer height and distance defines a cylinder with a different viewing radius.
 We then intersect the current projector-vertex ray (PQ) with both cylinders.
 To determine the final viewing position for this ray, we compute a weighted average of the two viewer heights and distances.
-The interpolation weights of each tracked viewer position are a function of the angle (θ_1, θ_2) between the cylinder intersection and the original tracked point.
-A top-down view of these intersections is shown on the left side of Fig. 4.
+The interpolation weights of each tracked viewer position is a function of the angle (θ_1, θ_2) between the cylinder intersection and the original tracked point.
+A top-down view of these intersections is shown on the left side of Figure 4.
 When computing the weighted average, we also add a third default value with very low weight.
 This value corresponds to the average user height and distance appropriate for untracked viewers.
-As the viewer's angle from each tracked point increases, the influence of the point decays and the viewer returns to the default height and distance [Fig. 4(b)].
-We implemented two different
+As the viewer's angle from each tracked point increases, the influence of the point decays and the viewer returns to the default height and distance (right side of Figure 4).
+We implemented two different falloff functions centered around each track point - a normalized gaussian and a constant step hat function.
+The gaussian function smoothly decays as you move away from a tracked viewer position, while the hat function has a sharp cutoff.
+A comparison of the two interpolation functions is included in the results section.
+The weight function can be further modulated by the confidence of the given tracked viewer position.
+This decay makes the system smoothly adjust to viewers missed by the tracking system or new viewers that suddenly enter the viewing volume.
+Pseudocode for computing per-vertex projection and viewer interpolation can be found in Table 2.
+The final rendered frames appear warped as different parts of each frame smoothly blend between multiple horizontal and vertical perspectives.
+Figure 5 shows a subset of these MCOP frames before they are are sent to the projector.